On this Page:

 The Horse Trust is a charity, originally established back in 1886 to help the working horses in London.
 It now caters for the retirement needs of over 100 horses, donkeys and ponies.

-Although strictly speaking a commercial enterprise its been a feature of the village for some time and you can see some interesting metal sculptures outside with some more practical creations inside.
+Although strictly speaking a commercial enterprise it was a feature of the village up until 2019.
+You can still see some interesting metal sculptures outside.

 John Gomme was the first proprietor - it had to be a Gomme otherwise it wouldn't be Gommes' Forge would it.